Concurrency With Async

 So far, it looks like async and threads give us the same basic outcomes, just with different syntax: using await instead of calling join on the join handle, and awaiting the sleep calls.

 In Chapter 16, we showed how to use the join method on the JoinHandle type returned when you call std::thread::spawn.
 The trpl::join function is similar, but for futures.
 When you give it two futures, it produces a single new future whose output is a tuple with the output of each of the futures you passed in once both complete.
 Thus, in Listing 17-8, we use trpl::join to wait for both fut1 and fut2 to finish.
 We do not await fut1 and fut2, but instead the new future produced by trpl::join.
-We ignore the output, because it is just a tuple with two unit values in it.
+We ignore the output, because it’s just a tuple with two unit values in it.

 Filename: src/main.rs